RailPhase/RailPhase/README.md

 ## Documentation

-The documentation is hosted here: [Documentation](http://web2sharp.readthedocs.org/en/latest/)
+The documentation is hosted here: [Documentation](http://RailPhase.readthedocs.org/en/latest/)

-Direct link to the API reference: [API Reference](http://web2sharp.readthedocs.org/en/latest/api_reference)
+Direct link to the API reference: [API Reference](http://RailPhase.readthedocs.org/en/latest/api_reference)

 ## Basic usage

 Use this library together with a web server like Apache and nginx.
 The web server will serve static content and forward HTTP requests for dynamic content to your application.

-Web2Sharp starts listening for requests and forwards them to your *views*.
+RailPhase starts listening for requests and forwards them to your *views*.
 A view accepts a HttpRequest and returns a HttpResponse.
 Regular expressions are used to determine which URL pattern should be mapped to which view.

 Before using, make sure that you understand the concept of [FastCGI](https://en.wikipedia.org/wiki/FastCGI).
-Your Web2Sharp app will *not* accept HTTP connections.
+Your RailPhase app will *not* accept HTTP connections.
 You need a web server to access your content.

 This example sets up a simple web application: